How I Automated My Entire Email Workflow with Agent-S

 This is the part that actually made me money.
 I set up a rule: if I send an email and don’t get a response within 3 business days, the agent drafts a follow-up.

 Before this, I was terrible at follow-ups.
 Things would just die in my outbox because I forgot.
 Since setting this up, my response rate on proposals has gone up about 35%.
+On one deal alone, a follow-up the agent drafted led to a $4,200 project that I absolutely would have let slip.

 Step 5: End-of-day summary